Nov 12, 2024

 • Greening buildings and outdoor spaces

-• Adapting working hours during periods of extreme heat
+• Adjusting work hours during periods of high heat

-• Training employees and managers in managing climate risks
+• Training employees and managers in climate risk management

 Conclusion: Preserving Humanity at the Heart of Adaptation Strategies

-Adapting work tools to climate change meets a triple necessity:
+Adapting the work tool to climate change addresses a triple necessity:

-• Human: Guarantee the well-being and health of workers
+• Human: ensuring the well-being and health of workers

-That is why tools like the Climate Performance Diagnosis from Tardigrade AI are a privileged means to understand current and future risks, and build a strategy for operational, financial, and human resilience.
+That’s why tools like the Climate Performance Diagnosis from Tardigrade AI are a preferred means to understand current and future risks, and build a strategy for operational, financial, and human resilience.

-FAQ: Impact of Climate Change on Work in France
+FAQ: Impact of Global Warming on Work in France

-What are the professional sectors most vulnerable to climate change in France?
+Which professional sectors are most vulnerable to climate change in France?

-The most exposed sectors are those involving outdoor work (agriculture, construction, transportation), as well as manufacturing industries where buildings are poorly suited to high temperatures.
-The public sector (education, health) is also heavily affected due to often aging infrastructure.
+The most exposed sectors are those involving outdoor work (agriculture, construction, transportation), but also manufacturing industries where buildings are poorly adapted to high heat.
+The public sector (education, health) is also heavily affected due to often aging infrastructures.

-At what temperature does productivity at work begin to decrease?
+At what temperature does workplace productivity start to decrease?

 Studies show that productivity starts to significantly decline at 24°C. Beyond 30°C, it can drop by 50%, directly impacting the economic performance of companies.